FLAB SPORTIVE - The Big Fat Bike Ride - 7th May 2022

 Local Caterers - we're using all local catering supplied by some of our favourite local businesses

 Proper Food Stops - we invented proper food stops on Sportives and we guarantee you won't go hungry

-New Format Post Ride Celebrations - ** Due to COVID-19 and date change, post ride hot food will be served but may not be a BBQ - DJ and post ride banter and bar is unchanged!
+New Format Post Ride Celebrations - post ride hot food will be served - DJ, post ride banter and bar!

 Free Route Photo - don't forget to smile!

 Great Banter - The FLAB community are still the friendliest you'll find

 Option to Ride with Flampions - so you won't be alone

 Stunning Scenery - it's amongst the best you'll find

 Rated 2/5 for difficulty as some might not be used to Yorkshire hills, this beautiful undulating route weaves up the Wharfe Valley for a gentle half days ride.